-Lying between the big tourist towns of Stellenbosch and Hermanus, Clarence Drive makes for the most idyllic way to travel from one destination to the other.
+Located along the southern coast, Clarence Drive makes for the most idyllic way to travel from Cape Town or Stellenbosch to Oudtshoorn.
 And with numerous lay-bys, lookout points and pretty villages dotted along the way, you’ll be spoilt for choice when it comes to views.
 Make sure that you’ve cleared up some iCloud/disk space because you’re going to need it.

 A mountain pass it may be, but this will be the flattest mountain pass that you’ll ever drive.
 Make the journey in the late afternoon and you’ll catch the natural amphitheatre of colour created as the dramatic mountains curve around the sun as it falls into the endless horizon of the waiting ocean.

 Most of the ocean’s biggest names reside along this picturesque shore – think whales, sharks, dolphins, seals – so take some binoculars and stop at any one of the lookout points to catch them at play.

 But Clarence Drive isn’t just about what you can see from your car, there are plenty of quaint places worth stretching your legs in along the way.
 Rooi Els is the smallest of the villages that you will come across, but it is also probably the prettiest.
 With only a handful of houses making up it’s community, the main draw her is it’s untouched rocky bay and inshore reef – a favourite amongst divers.